pbatard/bled/README.md

 While the BusyBox project as a whole is GPLv2 __only__, this library is GPLv2 __or later__, which means it can be used indiscriminately in GPLv2 or GPLv3 projects.
-That's because the BusyBox sources we have used are all explictly tagged GPLv2 or later and the ones we needed that weren't (`libbb.h`, `crc32.c`, `decompress_unxz.c`) have all been replaced with versions that are.
-Also, since we're not using any part of bzlib there's no additional license notices required.
-So this really is a _pure_ GPLv2 __or later__ decompression library for the most common compression formats.
+This is possible because the BusyBox sources we used were all explictly tagged GPLv2 or later and any source that wasn't (`libbb.h`, `crc32.c`, `decompress_unxz.c`) has been recreated/replaced with versions that are.
+Also, since we're not using any part of bzlib there's no additional license notice required.
+So this really is a _pure_ GPLv2 __or later__ decompression library, for the most common compression formats.

 ## What about compressed tar archives?

 I'm not planning to handle these, because I have no need for tar extraction in Rufus.
-However, since tar archive handling is present in the BusyBox sources, I'll gladly accept a patch if you feel like adding support for it.
+However, since tar archive handling is present in the BusyBox sources, I may accept a patch if you feel like adding support for it.

-## What about rar?
+## What about .rar?

-Not planning to add support for RAR archives for the time being.
+Not planning to add support for RAR, unless a truly Free Source (GPL) RAR decompression comes along.

 ## Are there any limitations?

 * Only Windows is supported for now (MinGW/gcc and MSVC).
 That's because:
   * Windows is the only platform I need for Rufus
   * The original `libbb.h` was GPLv2 __only__, so I had to recreate my own from scratch that is GPLv2 __or later__.
-This was a bit of a pain, so I'm not gonna bother recreating a GPLv2+ libbb.h for Linux or other platforms.
+This was a bit of a pain, so I'm don't want to bother recreating a GPLv2+ libbb.h for Linux or other platforms.
-* Can't query the uncompressed size for now.
-I may add that if needed.
+* Can't query the uncompressed file size.
+But I may add this feature if needed.
-* .zip and .7z archive extraction is not currently supported, but I may need that eventually, so I may add it then.
+* .7z archive extraction is not currently supported.
+But I may add this feature if needed.
-* No multithreading.
+* No multithreading and not optimized for speed __at all__!
-* There probably exist limitations with regards to some of the advanced compression features that can be added to an archive and/or newer compression formats
+* There probably exist limitations with regards to advanced compression and/or newer compression formats.

 ## Alright I'm sold.
 What do I need?